 Chemistry is the central science and that means getting a chemistry degree opens up many opportunities for your career.
 If you are interested in working in agriculture, pharmaceuticals, pertrochemicals, flavors, fragrances, forensics, or environmental - chemistry is the undergraduate degree you need.

 Maybe you see yourself going to graduate school in chemistry, biochemistry, pharmaceutical science or environmental science.
-Or maybe you are pre-med, pre-dent, etc. Chemistry turns out to be a better choice for an undergraduate degree allowing you to stand out in the application process and makes you better prepared for the Medical College Admission Test (MCAT).
-No matter what your career plans, if you are interested in any of the above talk to a chemistry faculty member.
+Or maybe you are pre-med, pre-dent, etc. Chemistry turns out to be a better choice for an undergraduate degree as it allows you to stand out in the application process and makes you better prepared for the Medical College Admission Test (MCAT).
+No matter what your career plans, if you are interested in any of these areas, talk to a chemistry faculty member.

 For more information about careers for chemists check out: